connxio/docs/docs/integrations/synchronous.md

 ]
 ```

-Note that there are two seperate outputs for errors.
-The second "errors" field reflect client errors that occur when attempting to communicate with Connxio.
-The other error data is intended to reflect errors that occured when passing the message through Connxio and is present outside of the NuGet.
-The "errors" field only exists in the NuGet and is not a part of the standard return-object.
+There are two separate error outputs.
+The `errors` field reflects client errors that occur while communicating with Connxio.
+The other error fields reflect errors that occur while the message is processed by Connxio and exist outside the NuGet.
+The `errors` field is specific to the NuGet and is not part of the standard return object.

 ## Remapping the Synchronous API response

-You can customize the output of the API by creating a [Code component](/integrations/transformation/code-components) that remaps the response, or a [Script component](/integrations/transformation/script).
-Utilize the following records from the [Connxio.Transformation](https://www.nuget.org/packages/Connxio.Transformation) NuGet package to access the response data from the synchronous API.
+You can customize the API output with a [Code component](/integrations/transformation/code-components) or a [Script component](/integrations/transformation/script).
+Use the following records from the [Connxio.Transformation](https://www.nuget.org/packages/Connxio.Transformation) NuGet package to access synchronous API response data.

 ```csharp
 public record SynchronousMessageResponse